DevOps-Team4/IaC/README.md

 - **Bash** shell (for setup script)

 ### GCP Requirements
-- Active GCP project with billing enabled
+- **Active GCP project** with billing enabled
-- Project Owner or Editor permissions
+- **Project Owner or Editor** permissions for your user account
+- **Project ID** - You'll need to update this in configuration files
-- APIs that will be automatically enabled:
+- APIs that will be automatically enabled by the setup script:
   - Compute Engine API
   - Cloud Storage API
   - IAM Credentials API
   - Secret Manager API
   - And others (handled by setup script)

+### 📝 Pre-Setup Checklist
+- [ ] Create or select a GCP project
+- [ ] Enable billing for the project
+- [ ] Note down your project ID (you'll need it in step 2)
+- [ ] Ensure you have Owner/Editor permissions on the project

 ## 🚀 Quick Start